AvtsVivek/JoSi/src/Audio/SilvaChooseSuccessMasterCourseA/1_0_Transcript.md

 They'll have more influence.
 People will listen to them and pay attention to them and like them.
 Why is that important?
 Because it will allow them to do the constructive and creative things that they really want to do with their lives.

 So, what are your reasons?
-It's important to know what those reasons are.
-Because when you have reasons, when you have reasons for doing what you're doing, then everything that we talk about, you'll filter through those reasons.
+It's important to know what those reasons are. `Because when you have reasons, when you have reasons for doing what you're doing, then everything that we talk about, you'll filter through those reasons.
 You'll be thinking about, how can this help me to achieve my goal and why is this important to me to do it?
 What are the benefits of it?
-You can increase your desire by thinking of all the benefits of accomplishing your goal.
+You can increase your desire by thinking of all the benefits of accomplishing your goal`.

 The benefits to you, the benefits to your loved ones, the benefits to other people that you know.
 Who else will benefit?
 The more people who benefit, the greater your desire will be.
 That all fits in with Mr. Silva's philosophy anyway.

 As Silva says, we're not here just to live it up.
-We're not here for a 70-year coffee break.
-We have a purpose.
+We're not here for a 70-year coffee break. `We have a purpose`.

 And that purpose is, he feels, to help correct problems on the planet.
-He says, your obligation is to be the best, whatever it is that you are, to be the best that you can be at that.
+He says, your obligation is to `be the best, whatever it is that you are`, to be the best that you can be at that.
 To be the best parent, the best spouse, the best employee, the best employer.

-To be someone who does your job and does it well, and helps to make their world a little better place to live.
+To be someone `who does your job and does it well`, and helps to make their world a little better place to live.
 Now, it's also important to focus on your desire for another reason.
 So you're going to learn to enter what we call deep levels of mind.

 To go within yourself, to use more of your mind and more of your brain.
 You'll be learning that in this home study course.
-When you go deep within yourself in that manner, you will be carrying that desire that you have to those deep levels with you.
+When you go deep within yourself in that manner, you will be `carrying that desire that you have to those deep levels with you`.

-And that desire at those deep inner levels will really produce results.
+And `that desire at those deep inner levels` will really produce results.
 Remember when you were young?
 Remember when you were a kid?
 You had hopes and dreams.
 You could do anything.

 And kids are so wonderful, they think they can do just about anything.
 They grow up.
 Look at what happened back in the 60s.

 We were going to change the world for the better.
 We want to get back to that hope, get back to that belief, get back to that idealism that's so natural within us.
 So take your desire for why you want to take this course, why you want to improve your life, **take that desire with you when you practice the exercises that we have.**

 It will pay big, big dividends.
 It pays another dividend too.
 When you have that desire at those inner levels to help people to perform better, to accomplish more things that are good for everybody and that everybody is going to be benefiting, that feeling within you will express itself in what you say and how you say it, the way you act, your body language and everything.

 And that's very appealing to other people.
 You stop and think about that for a minute.
 People who are really interested in you, people who make you feel better when you're around them, people that you feel it's a benefit to be around.

-You like those people.
-They have what they call charisma.
+You like those people. `They have what they call charisma`.
 That's how you have that charisma also.

 At those deep, deep levels, you have that desire to do things that so many people will benefit from, you, your loved ones, and so many other people.
 And when that expresses itself as you're dealing with other people, that has a tremendously powerful effect.
 Now, **how are we going to accomplish all of these things that we're talking about?
 Well, everything that you do is done first in your mind.**